-I understand that I am required to report all concerns and conflicts of interest, either below or by using the Four Step Reporting Process:
+I understand that I am required to report all concerns and conflicts of interest, either below or by using the Reporting Process:

-- Talk to your supervisor or manager. - Talk to another member of the management team, or someone from human resources. - Talk to a regional, area or division representative. - Call the toll-free Genesis Reach Out Line at (800-893-2094), available 24 hours a day, 7 days a week.
+- Talk to your supervisor or manager. - Talk to another member of the management team, or someone from human resources. - Talk to a market, region, area or division representative. - Call the toll-free Reach Out Line at (800-893-2094), available 24 hours a day, 7 days a week.

-I am aware of the following specific situations or issues that have not been reported previously or that am concerned have not been addressed.
-I am concerned these issues are violations of the Code of I
+I am aware of the following specific situations, issues, or conflicts of interest that have not been reported previously or that I am concerned have the Code of Conduct (leave blank if not not been addressed.
+I am concerned these issues are violations thing to report):

-Conduct (leave blank if nothing to report):

--

 Print Name

 Signature

 Date